aarti442/autocomplete-search/README.txt

 == Description ==

-The WP Autocomplete Plugin enhances your WordPress search experience by providing an intuitive, fast, and responsive autocomplete feature.
+The Autocomplete Search Plugin enhances your WordPress search experience by providing an intuitive, fast, and responsive autocomplete feature.
 It searches across:
 - Posts
 - Pages
 - WooCommerce Products